wasmCloud/project-templates/actor/echo-tinygo/README.md

 ## How do I customize this template to use other contracts & interfaces?

 - You can change what contracts this actor claims in `wasmcloud.toml` and the `Makefile`.
 In the future this will just be in `wasmcloud.toml`.
 - You will then need to change the dependencies in `go.mod` to import the interfaces for the contracts you want.
-Optionally delete the `github.com/wasmcloud/interfaces/httpserver/tinygo` dep if you're not using that contract.
+Delete the `github.com/wasmcloud/interfaces/httpserver/tinygo` dep if you're not using that contract.
 - Finally, change the `echo.go` file, changing/deleting the current interface import, `HttpServerHandler`, and `HandleRequest` function, while adding a new import & `Handler` & implementation function for any contracts you added!

 ### Using the included Github Actions